Why is Academic Advisement so important?

 Monday and Thursday: 8am-6pm

 1. Summer/Fall 2018 Registration Instructions: ONLINE REG.
 DIRECTIONS

 2. Summer/Fall 2018 video instructions on how to register:

 You must meet with your academic advisor before you are able to register.
 Be sure to make an appointment with your advisor prior to your registration date.

 To assist you in your advisement journey, here are some common advisement questions and answers.

 Who is my assigned advisor?

-You will receive an email from Advisement and Career Services in the beginning of the semester (around the third week of classes) informing you of the name of your advisor, their office room number, phone number and email address.
+You will receive an email from the Advisement and Student Service Center in the beginning of the semester (around the third week of classes) informing you of the name of your advisor, their office room number, phone number and email address.

 Is Advisement required?